- NAME: Sandra Bullock

 Answer questions and see how you rank against other players.Play Now

 In 2009, Bullock returned to her romantic comedy roots with two projects.
-The Proposal featured Bullock as a tough-as-nails boss who must marry her assistant (Ryan Reynolds) to avoid being deported, which became a huge box office smash.
-All About Steve, however, proved to be a critical and commercial dud.
-In the film, Bullock played a woman who becomes obsessed with a television cameraman (Bradley Cooper) after going on a blind date with him.
+The Proposal featured Bullock as a tough-as-nails boss who must marry her assistant, played by Ryan Reynolds, to avoid being deported, which became a huge box office smash.
+All About Steve (2009), however, proved to be a critical and commercial dud.
+In the film, Bullock played a woman who becomes obsessed with a television cameraman, played by Bradley Cooper, after going on a blind date with him.

 profile name: Sandra Bullock profile occupation: